-Credentials: Test of English as a Foreign Language (TOEFL) or SAT scores, Foreign Student Financial Aid Application and Declaration Form of the College Scholarship Service (CSS), a second personal reference from a school official in lieu of an admission interview, all other regular admission credentials.
-Unusual or difficult to evaluate credentials should be submitted with an AACRAO's Foreign Credential Analysis or a similar credential evaluation service report if transfer credit is desired.
+Credentials.
+Test of English as a Foreign Language (TOEFL) or SAT scores, Foreign Student Financial Aid Application and Declaration Form of the College Scholarship Service (CSS), a second personal reference from a school official in lieu of an admission interview, all other regular admission credentials.
+If transfer credit is requested, international credentials should be submitted with an AACRAO's Foreign Credential Analysis or a similar credential evaluation service report from an organization accredited by NACE.
 The applicant bears the cost of analysis.
 For further information see the instructions for international applicants on the Gordon College admissions website.